What Types Of Bonds Hold Amino Acids Together

 Quaternary Structure

 The quaternary structure is the arrangement of multiple polypeptide chains (subunits) in a multi-subunit protein.
-It is stabilized by the same types of bonds that stabilize the tertiary structure, including hydrogen bonds, ionic bonds, van der Waals forces, and hydrophobic interactions.
+Because of that, it is stabilized by the same types of bonds that stabilize the tertiary structure, including hydrogen bonds, ionic bonds, van der Waals forces, and hydrophobic interactions.
 Not all proteins have a quaternary structure; it only applies to proteins composed of more than one polypeptide chain.

 Factors Affecting Bond Stability